karaatfullstack/2023-Senior-Phase/Week 2/Stackathon/Student-Readme.md

 - Do short test recordings to verify your settings are adequate

 * For further inspiration, see this list of possible topics: [AWP Technologies List](https://docs.google.com/spreadsheets/d/1aApC_9G1tG1q3LfCfliUPHrK7NF2d3K9_Wu4mPT9BpY/edit#gid=1476839564)
+  * This is far from an exhaustive list - pick anything you want!
+These are just possibilities.

 ## Presentation Content